dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

 return sentCounter, rcvCounter
 {% endhighlight %}

-Now, from the sent and receive statistics, we can easily compute the set of all collaborators:
+Now, from the sent and receive statistics, we can easily obtain the set of filtered email addresses, which at this point makes sense to refer to them as collaborators:

 {% highlight python %}
 def getCollaborators(emails, K):